fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 - `out`: `ndarray`.
 Data read from the text file.

-&emsp;&emsp;Notes: This function aims to be a fast reader for simply formatted files.
+&emsp;&emsp;**Notes**: This function aims to be a fast reader for simply formatted files.
 The `genfromtxt` function provides more sophisticated handling of, e.g., lines with missing values.
 The strings produced by the Python `float.hex` method can be used as input for floats.

 ``` python
 >>> from io import StringIO  # StringIO behaves like a file object